Graduate Diploma in Design (Specialty)

 Courses

-You will enrol into the Graduate Diploma in Design (Specialty) within one of the following specialities - Communication, Fashion, Product or Interiors.
+You will enrol into the Graduate Diploma in Design (Specialty) within one of the following specialities - Communication, Fashion or Product.

 All of the courses you select need to come from your specific discipline area within the Bachelor of Design programme - you cannot mix and match across specialties.

-You will select courses with your Academic Leader that best suit what you need.
+You will select courses with your Head of Programme that best suit what you need.
 For example, within the Communication specialty, you may choose to pursue a graphic design focus or a filmmaking focus.

 You will choose first and second-year Bachelor of Design courses to develop your skills and will then use these skills in your final projects within your selected third-year courses.